Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Preliminary

-Bat Algorithm (BA) is a nature-inspired optimization algorithm based on the concept of echolocation used by bats to navigate through in night and finding prey.
-Bats sends a ultrasonic ranged high frequency sound which reflects back after striking the prey and surrounding.
-The reflected sound is analyzed by bats and hence predict the surroundings in dark nights as well.
-Binary Bat Algorithm (BBA) is just a binary version of original BA using the same concept of echolocation \cite{27}.
-Transfer function and position function used in BBA is given by,
+The Bat Algorithm (BA) is inspired by the echolocation behavior of bats, which use ultrasonic high-frequency sound pulses to navigate and locate prey at night.
+Bats analyze the reflected echoes to infer information about their surroundings, even in complete darkness.
+The Binary Bat Algorithm (BBA) is a binary adaptation of the original BA, employing the same principle of echolocation for discrete optimization problems~\cite{27}.
+The transfer and position update functions in BBA are defined as follows: